mcinteer/manager.readme/README.md

 ### From your team?

 - Opportunity to foster trust.
-It would be great if you give me the opportunity to build trust and develop a good relationship through open and honst communication.
+I ask that you give me the opportunity to build trust and develop a good relationship through open and honest communication.
 If I fail to do that, that's on me.
 The opportunity is all I can ask.
 - Feedback.
 I want to know when I've done something to upsets you (or someone else).
 I'm not going to get grumpy if you tell me I'm doing something bad/wrong/good/stoopid.
 I geniunely want this information.
 I can't fix it if I don't know it's broken